awsugblr/awsugblr/src/pages/blog/2019-08-05-aws-community-day-bengaluru-2019-track-1.md

 ## Talk 6: Leveraging Micronaut on AWS Lambda.

-Naresha, a Software Craftsmanship Coach and Cloud Transformation Specialist.
+[Naresha K](https://www.linkedin.com/in/nareshak/), a Software Craftsmanship Coach and Cloud Transformation Specialist.
 He is also founder / organiser of Bangalore Groovy User Group.\
 \
 SlideDeck